buildit/org-design/Recruitment/Exercises/mobile_developer.md

 6. Provide a readme.md file that:
   - Documents how to run / build / test your creation.
   - Documents anything you might implement with more time (features, fixes, technical debt corrections etc).
-7. The solution should be able to run locally with the appropriate simulator.
+7. **The solution should be able to run locally with the appropriate simulator**.
 8. Submit your code into a **public git repository** of your choice (github / bitbucket etc).

 ## What we are looking for